pranavsinghps1/pranavsinghps1/README.md

 ### AI in Healthcare, Self-supervised learning.
 ### My Kaggle Profile : https://www.kaggle.com/pranasinghps1
 ### Research Work :
+- (Decemeber 2021 - Present) : Working on a Resarch project at the intersection of Medical Image segmentation and Deep learning in Colaboration with NYU CDS and NYU Colton Center of Autoimmunity.
+- CVPR 2021/FGVC8 (Fine-Grained Visual Categorization) Plant Pathology Challenge (Top 9%).
 - Co-authored a paper on “Melanoma Classification using efficient nets with multiple ensembles and patient-level data”, International Conference on Computational Intelligence - ICCI 2020, IIIT Pune.
-- CVPR 2021/FGVC8 (Fine-Grained Visual Categorization) Plant Pathology Challenge (Top 9%).

 <!--
 **pranavsinghps1/pranavsinghps1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.